 Part of why I ranked her higher on the list is pure nostalgia, I admit.
 She was the first version of the character I ever encountered since I was a 90s kid.
 Truly, however, as an adaptation of Mary Jane she had more in common with Gwen Stacy, even down to a kid-friendly version of Gwen’s infamous death at the hands of the Green Goblin (the first Raimi film also adapted it a bit at the climax, but obviously Peter managed to save Mary Jane there), where Mary Jane gets lost in an interdimensional portal and lost instead of… the neck snap.
 She even got Gwen’s false return and clone storyline from the comics in the series.

 2. Mary Jane Parker, Spider-Man: Web of Shadows

-I liked how in this game Mary Jane played a larger part than previous ones, and was more than just as a damsel-in-distress.
+I liked how in this game Mary Jane played a larger part than in previous ones and was more than just a damsel-in-distress.
 She was a badass, but it also made sense for who the character actually was.
 I am also a big Spidey and Mary Jane shipper and it was really fun to see this game turn them into a bit of a battle couple.